HYUB3/project/README.md

 ## Description
 ***
-We have created a module to extract and analyze customer-supplied data, especially a project to show and save information in graphs and csv files to make modulation performance of the modulator easier to see.
+We created a program to analyze customer supplied data and extract it, especially a project to show and save information in graphs as png files and csv files to make a data file to check easily.

 ## Prerequisite
 ***
 * Install `pandas` to process data.
 It is known as an essential library for tasks such as data analysis using Python. <http://pandas.pydata.org/pandas-docs/stable/>
-* Install `xml.etree.elementTree`.
+* Install `xml.etree.elemenTree`.
 The module implements a simple and efficient API for parsing and creating XML data.
 * Install `numpy`.
 Numpy is Python package that deals with numerical data.
 It is mainly used in linear algebra calculations using vectors and matrices via ndarray, a multidimensional matrix data structure called the core of Numpy.
 * Install `matplotlib.pyplot`.
 Used to vissualize data understanding prior to data analysis, or to visualize results after data analysis.
 * Install `lmfit`.
 Lmfit provides a high-level interface to non-linear optimization and curve fitting problems for Python.